nospmah/fintech.projects/01-Homework_FinTech_CaseStudy/README.md

 ## Landscape:

 <br>
-Kraken is a US-based cryptocurrency exchange providing cryptocurrency to fiat trading for individual investors and institutions alike.
-<br><br>

 Ten years ago Bitcoin and cryptocurrency were considered to be on the fringe of the financial landscape with many suggesting Bitcoin was not a real asset and overly complicated.
 Further, the market was seen to be a bubble.
 However, as early adopters began to prove conventional wisdom wrong, cryptocurrency evolved into a huge, global market with hundreds of millions of accounts.
 This trend change was led by millennial investors with 18% owning cryptocurrency and 42% planning to buy Bitcoin in the next five years.
 <br><br>
 ![Kraken](images/cryptoUsers2.png)